nirogiovanni/fbar_design_tool/README.md

 Thin-Film Bulk Acoustic wave Resonators (FBARs) represent one of the most promising resonators technology.
 Their structure is composed of a piezoelectric material having thickness of few micrometers, sandwiched between two electrodes.

-The thicker is the piezoelectric the lower is the working frequency.
+The faster is the acoustic wave propagating into the cavity the higher is the frequency:

-This tool proposed to be an awesome alternative for their design;
+$f_r=v_p\times{d}$

+With our tool the only information needed is the dependence between the phase velocity and the metal over piezoelectric thickness ratio ( $\frac{h}{d}$ ).

+This information is stored and reused by our design tool in the form of calibration curves.
+We arranged the curves in a library, and new materials can be easily added using our systematic procedure.

+Our tool is very fast and can provide a design of a resonator even including fabrication tolerances in less than 5 minutes.

 <b>Here's why:</b>
 * The algorithm provides a set of solutions having different piezoelectric thicknesses in a very fast way as it is based on calibration curves.